bglynch/planning-finder/README.md

     - (Fixed) Planning applications very close to other application, icons overlapping and difficult to click certain icons.
         - Fix: resized icons to me smaller when zoomed in. **static/js/map.js**
     - (Fixed) When user location near border of unavailable county council, map would render icons from unavailable councils.
-        Fix: before a point is added to the map, the council string of the point is checked against a list of allowed councils. **static/js/map.js**
+        - Fix: before a point is added to the map, the council string of the point is checked against a list of allowed councils. **static/js/map.js**

 - #### Choosing location
     - (Fixed) User able to choose location outside available county councils
-        - Fix: When users submits the choose location form, before updating the location is checked.**users/views.py/point_in_allowed_council(point)**
+        - Fix: When users submits the choose location form, before the database is updated, the location is checked.**users/views.py/point_in_allowed_council(point)**

 ## Deployment